Steuben House: History

 The Steuben House has long been esteemed a Revolutionary landmark.
-Its architecture and historic furnishings recall the Bergen Dutch, an agricultural community whose language and culture blended contributions from Dutch, Angolan African, German, English, French, Scotch and Scandinavian settlers.
+Its architecture and historic furnishings recall the Bergen Dutch, an agricultural community whose language and culture blended contributions from Dutch, Angolan African, German, English, French, Scottish and Scandinavian settlers.
 At a place known originally as Aschatking (where the river narrows), about 10 mi above the head of Newark Bay, a Swedish land-clearer named Cornelius Mattyse acquired 420 acre at the juncture of Tantaqua's Creek (Cole's Brook) and the Hackensack River, in 1682.

 This was called Tantaqua's Plain, where a Hackensack sachem of that name resided with his kinfolk.
 David Ackerman, residing in the village of Hackensack, purchased the land from Matheus Corneliuson, son of Cornelius Matheus of Hackensack River, in 1695.
 He devised that portion of this tract of land lying east of Kinderkamack Road to his son, Johannes Ackerman, who built a dwelling on the Steenrapie (Kinderkamack) Road at the time of his marriage to Jannetje Lozier in 1713.
 A tidal gristmill was built on the Hackensack River.
 This mill got its power from an artificial pond: the high tide was trapped in the mouth of Cole's Brook by a dam with a special drop-gate, suspended from a horizontal timber.
 When the tides flowed out of the Hackensack River, the tidal millpond was slowly released through the waterwheel.
 Sloops pulled alongside the mill at New Bridge Landing.
 On March 9, 1744, a road was surveyed from Kinderkamack Road to the chosen spot on the banks of the Hackensack River where a "New Bridge" was to be erected (forming what is now Main Street, River Edge).